By: Will Thomas

 I wrote two songs that ended up on the first Grand Old Grizzly album while in Guadalajara (Morning and Approaching Cars).
 I could have stayed and kept on writing.
 Approaching Cars was almost completely written in my head while comparing Palomas at La Meastranza in Downtown Guadalajara.

-A little island (really just a couple rocks) in the middle of the Mediterranean with its own language and a completely bilingual population.
-You could cover Malta in a day, but would miss out on so much.
-I spent a month there exploring the island and making friends.
+It’s a little archipelago in the middle of the Mediterranean with its own language and a completely bilingual population.
+You could cover the big island of Malta (Valletta) in a day, but would miss out on so much.
+I spent a month there exploring the area and making friends.

-Maybe it’s the water, the cliffs, the trips to the other two islands that make up the country (you can swim between some of the islands), or the Medieval structures that make up the cities, but Malta will surprise you and with its warm welcome and friendly faces.
-It’s also got a party area.
-That will both shock and inspire.
+Maybe it’s the water, the cliffs, the trips to the other islands that make up the country, or the Medieval structures that make up the cities, but Malta will surprise you and with its warm welcome and friendly faces.
+It’s also got a party area!
 Everybody is there for a good time, and I mean everybody, as they allow 16-year-olds to drink there.
 Yikes!